In 2025, Oregon Legislature passed

 Why was the OSBE Certification and Preference Program Created?

-For small procurements (under $25,000) OSBE has been added before statewide price agreements in the buy decision.
-This means that before an agency purchases off of a statewide price agreement, they must first check to see if there is an OSBE that can meet their need.
-If there are no OSBEs that provide that service or the existing OSBEs cannot meet agency need such as timeline or quantity of product, then the agency may move to statewide price agreements or the open market for their procurement.
+For small procurements (under $25,000) OSBE has been added before statewide price agreements in the Buy Decision.
+This means that before an agency purchases from a statewide price agreement, they must first check to see if there is an OSBE that can meet their need.
+If there are no OSBEs that can meet the need, the agency may continue through the Buy Decision to statewide price agreements.

 Intermediate procurements ($25,000 to $250,000) will implement the OSBE preference in the open market stage.
-For informal solicitations, agencies must solicit bids from three OSBEs before seeking bids from non-OSBE vendors.
-For formal solicitations a preference of up to 10% will be applied to OSBE bids.
-This may take the following forms:
+For unwritten solicitations such as phone quotes, agencies must solicit bids from three OSBEs before seeking bids from non-OSBE vendors.
+For written solicitations, a preference of greater than 0% and up to 10% must be applied to OSBE offers according to OAR 125-246-0230:

 - Evaluation based on price: Apply the preference by reducing the OSBE's evaluated price by the selected percentage.
 This reduction is for the evaluation only - the contract price does not change.

-- Best Value Evaluation: Apply the preference by increasing the OSBE's score by the selected percentage.
+- Best Value Evaluation: Apply the preference by increasing the OSBE's total score by the selected percentage.

-- Non-Scored Procurements: Agencies must consider in their decision how purchasing from an OSBE:
+- Non-Scored Procurements: Consider how purchasing from an OSBE:

 - Supports local jobs

-The OSBE preference may be combined with other procurement preferences unless prohibited.
+The OSBE preference may be combined with other procurement preferences.

 Resources